andersevenrud/my-vz235/slicer/README.md

 ## Parameters

-These are the "safe" ones for daily running.
+These are the default parameters:

-Anything else can be derived from slicer default profiles.

 * Bed shape: 220x220
 * Max print height: 200